netreplica/graphite/docs/DOCKER.md

 ## Running with ability to visualize multiple data files

-1. In a shell terminal, navigate to a directory with the data files for visualization.
+1. In a shell terminal, navigate to a directory with data files for visualization.

 2. Launch Graphite as a Docker container with the current directory mounted as `/htdocs/lab`: